What is RPP Customer Choice?

 - Because a switch in prices can only take effect at the beginning of a billing period, it will take some time between the day you provide your election form and the day you actually start getting charged your elected price structure.

 If you live in a condo or apartment that has its own individual meter and your bill comes from a company other than your electricity utility, you are a customer of a unit sub-meter provider (USMP).
-Customers of USMPs also can’t switch to Tiered prices.
+Customers of USMPs also can’t switch rate structures.
 That decision can only be made for the building as a whole by the master consumer, who is the person that retained a USMP for the property.
 In most cases, the master consumer is the property manager, landlord or condominium board.

 No. You will still receive the credit.